salmanvss/Scripts/README.md

 2f32e9e485b127c1bdcaf7984cc7485a - PO_N0_JKPO25040107.js
 https://www.virustotal.com/gui/file/fda1d464861ac16072605f2a390e710b18353cae798fd0ff41b67a9556fe24e2

-Downloads a JPG with a hidden BMP embedded.
+1. Downloads a JPG with a hidden BMP embedded.
-Extracts the BMP.
+2. Extracts the BMP.
-Extracts pixel RGBs to get a hidden DLL payload.
+3. Extracts pixel RGBs to get a hidden DLL payload.
-Loads this DLL in-memory.
+4. Loads this DLL in-memory.
-Calls a method inside it with a C2 URL ($pleated) and some junk args.
+5. Calls a method inside it with a C2 URL ($pleated) and some junk args.
-Effectively runs hidden code from the image.
+6. Runs hidden dll from the image.

 # Extract Embedded DLL from Steganographic Image

-This simple forensic script extracts a hidden DLL payload embedded inside a normal-looking JPG file.
+This script extracts a hidden binary payload that is embedded inside a seemingly normal JPG image using a simple steganographic trick: it hides a valid BMP file starting somewhere inside the JPG’s raw bytes.

-It is useful for analyzing suspicious images that hide malware using pixel RGB data.
+⚙️ Step 1 — Scan for the BMP header
+A standard BMP file starts with a specific byte signature:
+42 4D 32 55 36 00 00 00 00 00 36 00 00 00 28 00
+: 42 4D is 'BM' in ASCII — the standard BMP magic number.
+The script reads the entire JPG file byte by byte and searches for this exact BMP header pattern.

+⚙️ Step 2 — Extract the BMP data
+Once it finds the header, it assumes everything from that offset onward is a valid BMP file.
+It slices the JPG’s raw bytes from the found header offset to the end.
+This gives the hidden BMP image, which can be processed like a normal BMP.

+⚙️ Step 3 — Decode the hidden payload
+The extracted BMP is opened using an image library.
+It loops through every pixel’s RGB values and collects them in order.
+The first 4 RGB bytes give the length of the hidden payload.
+The next bytes are the actual binary data — usually a compiled .NET DLL.

 ## 📂 Files